sodiboo/niri-flake/docs.md

 Also, since a newly created column always contains a single window, you can override this default value with [`window-rules.*.default-column-display`](#programsnirisettingswindow-rulesdefault-column-display).

-## `programs.niri.settings.layout.always-center-single-column`
-- type: `boolean`
-- default: `false`

-This is like `center-focused-column = "always";`, but only for workspaces with a single column.
-Changes nothing if `center-focused-column` is set to `"always"`.
-Has no effect if more than one column is present.

 ## `programs.niri.settings.layout.center-focused-column`
-- type: `one of "never", "always", "on-overflow"`
+- type: `null or one of "never", "always", "on-overflow"`
-- default: `"never"`
+- default: `null`

 When changing focus, niri can automatically center the focused column.